kodadot/subwork/docs/home.md

 *   [Arnold Rikli](https://en.wikipedia.org/wiki/Arnold_Rikli)
 *   [Bled](https://en.wikipedia.org/wiki/Bled)

-🏡 Looking for long-term stay?
+🏡 options for long-term stay
 ---

 - We can give you recommendation where to look for [Long-term stay](/long-term-stay-in-bled.md).